Kutz's Mill Bridge

-Kutz's Mill Bridge is an historic, American, wooden covered bridge that is located in Greenwich Township in Berks County, Pennsylvania.
+Kutz's Mill Bridge is an historic, wooden covered bridge in Greenwich Township in Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1981.

 History and architectural features

 Built in 1854, this historic structure is a 93 ft, Burr Truss bridge that crosses the Sacony Creek.
 It is one of five covered bridges remaining in Berks County.
 As the name implies, it leads to the Kutz Mill.

-It was listed on the National Register of Historic Places in 1981.